 As we all know, it’s necessary to scan for channels after setting up an antenna.
 That reads all the stations that the TV can receive and puts them in order into a menu you can access.
 But is there ever a reason to do it again?

-First let’s talk about most TV tuners and converter boxes.
-When you scan for channels, you’re doing more than just reading frequencies.
+First let’s talk about most televisions When you scan for channels, you’re doing more than just reading frequencies.
 The PSIP system used for US television broadcasting contains information that lets your TV show that channel where you’re expecting to see it.
 When TV broadcasting moved from analog to digital in the mid-2000s a lot of stations changed broadcast frequencies.
 The programs that were once on channel 4 (for example) might now be found on channel 42.
 In order to make the whole transition friendlier, your TV reads PSIP data from the broadcast and puts channel 42 (again I’m just making an example here) on channel 4 so it’s easy for you to find.

-Most broadcasters are done changing frequencies, but they may be adding or changing subchannels.
+For about a decade, channels didn’t move around a lot.
+The only reason to rescan was if you found that a local broadcaster had added a subchannel.
 Subchannels are the darlings of over-the-air enthusiasts; a single broadcast channel could contain three, six, or even ten distinct video streams, each shown on your TV as a separate tunable channel.
 These come and go with some regularity so you might consider doing a new channel scan every few months just to see what’s out there.
 You may find some new channels you like.

 Personally I make a habit of rescanning every time there’s a change of season.
 Every three months is about right for me.
 There are rarely changes, but every so often I get a pleasant surprise.

 For people who aren’t quite so devoted to TV viewing, there’s another option.
 If you don’t want to get on a schedule, just wait until your favorite station drops off.
 Then, do a rescan.
 On most TVs it takes under 20 minutes.
 It should be the first thing you try if you unexpectedly lose all reception on just one channel.